 The Fundación César Manrique in Tahiche (Taro de Tahiche)

 The former home and now museum of the artist himself, is built on a lava flow eruptions that occurred on the island between 1730 and 1736.
 His style is inspired by traditional island architecture.
 The house has some fascinating style rooms formed from subterranean volcanic chambers built in a series of underground rooms located inside volcanic bubbles, and an open-air swimming pool.
 The architecture and design incorporates all aspects of his artistic vision and beliefs.
+The house is built on a huge natural terrain where the artise used his full imagination to craft things beautifully like he did for the entire island of Lanzarote.

 Her majesty Queen Sofia of Spain chairs the Honorary board of the foundation.
 The board also appointed a working president of the school and the museum.
 The president in turn appoints an executive committee to oversee all activities of the foundation.